huggingface/blog/scalable-data-inspection.md

 ## Using Spotlight on the Hugging Face hub

 You can use Spotlight directly on your local NLP, audio, CV or multimodal dataset.
-If you would like to showcase your dataset or model results on the Huggingface hub, you can use Huggingface spaces to launch a Spotlight visualization for it.
+If you would like to showcase your dataset or model results on the Hugging Face hub, you can use Hugging Face spaces to launch a Spotlight visualization for it.

 We have already prepared [example spaces](https://huggingface.co/renumics) for many popular NLP, audio and CV datasets on the hub.
 You can simply duplicate one of these spaces and specify your dataset in the HF_DATASET variable.